laggykiller/hackintosh-gmk-nucbox2/README.md

 # Current status
+Tested to work on Monterey, Ventura and Sonoma.

 The 3.5mm audio jack does not work, as the device uses ES8336 audio chipset and likely not supported.
 However, HDMI and USB audio both works.

 I do not have the tools to test USB C port display out